Mermade/mdv/README.md

 [![Build status](https://travis-ci.org/Mermade/mdv.svg?branch=master)](https://travis-ci.org/Mermade/mdv)
 [![Greenkeeper badge](https://badges.greenkeeper.io/Mermade/mdv.svg)](https://greenkeeper.io/)

 A tiny markdown validator.
 It understands [GFM auto-links](https://gist.github.com/asabaylus/3071099), and returns an exitCode of 1 if any rules are violated, making it suitable for use in CI environments.
-It is in use by the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) and the [AsyncAPI Specification](https://github.com/asyncapi/asyncapi), amongst others.
+It is in use by the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification), the [RAML Specification](https://github.com/raml-org/raml-spec) and the [AsyncAPI Specification](https://github.com/asyncapi/asyncapi), amongst others.

 ## Errors